OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json.md

 However, you can make a custom functions project from scratch; it requires that you:

 - Write your JSON file.
-- Check that your manifest file is connected to your JSON file
+- Check that your manifest file is connected to your JSON file.
 - Associate your functions' `id` and `name` properties in the script file in order to register your functions

 The following image explains the differences between using `yo office` scaffold files and writing JSON from scratch.